 The first step to becoming a missionary with YWAM is doing a Discipleship Training School (DTS)!
 Once you have graduated from a YWAM DTS, you are free to do secondary YWAM training programs, work in a staff position, or even pursue a degree with the University of the Nations.
 Here at YWAM Asheville, NC we offer an 8 week leadership course for DTS graduates before joining staff.

 What are YWAM secondary schools?

 Youth With A Mission has a wide variety of different types of training programs any DTS graduate can apply for.
 Once a student has graduated from a Discipleship Training School, they are free to pursue any one of these opportunities.
-Here at YWAM Asheville, we offer an 8 week YWAM secondary school called the Foundational Leadership Course (FLC).
+Here at YWAM Asheville, we offer a leadership school called The School of Ministry Development (SOMD).
 This YWAM school is meant to give DTS graduates the tools they need to operate as confident ambassadors of the Gospel, in whatever leadership roles they may step into in the future.
-Learn more about our secondary school here.